MicrosoftDocs/azure-aks-docs/articles/aks/secure-container-access.md

 **1. [Follow steps to apply a seccomp profile in your kubelet configuration][custom-node-configuration] by specifying `"seccompDefualt": "RuntimeDefault"`**.

 `RuntimeDefault` uses containerd's default seccomp profile, restricting certain system calls to enhance security.
 Restricted syscalls will fail.
-For more details, see the [containerD default seccomp profile](https://github.com/containerd/containerd/blob/f0a32c66dad1e9de716c9960af806105d691cd78/contrib/seccomp/seccomp_default.go#L51).
+For more information, see the [containerD default seccomp profile](https://github.com/containerd/containerd/blob/f0a32c66dad1e9de716c9960af806105d691cd78/contrib/seccomp/seccomp_default.go#L51).

 **2. Check that the configuration was applied**.

-After you apply custom node configuration, you can confirm the settings have been applied to the nodes by [connecting to the host][node-access] and verifying configuration changes have been made on the filesystem.
+You can confirm the settings are applied to the nodes by [connecting to the host][node-access] and verifying configuration changes have been made on the filesystem.

 **3. Troubleshoot workload failures**.